A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Introduction

 An early example of static replication via basis functions can be found in \cite{madan1994contingent}, which presents a framework for replication of general contingent claims.
 These contingent claims are modeled in a Hilbert space and the static replication problem is solved by constructing a countable orthonormal basis.
 The method is applied to the pricing and hedging of these contingent claims. \cite{carriere1996valuation} and \cite{LongstaffSchwartz} use a sequential approximation algorithm to calculate the conditional expectations required in the valuation of options with a early exercise (like American options).
 The method estimates these conditional expectations from the cross-sectional information in the simulation by using least squares, which gives the method the name of LSMC. \cite{andreatta2003valuing} apply this idea to valuation of life insurance policies.

 The first distinction between regress-now and regress-later LSMC appears in \cite{glasserman2002simulation}.
 The former is the direct estimation of the conditional expectation function, and the latter the indirect estimation via regression against the terminal payoff of the contingent claim.
-Working in the context of American option pricing via approximate dynamic programming, they find that regress-later LSMC has interesting properties, among them less-dispersed estimates than regress-now LSMC.
+Working in the context of American option pricing via approximate dynamic programming, they find that regress-later LSMC give less-dispersed estimates than regress-now LSMC.

-While \cite{glasserman2002simulation} described LSMC techniques in the context of the recursive regression approach used for the valuation of American options, our paper considers a broader definition---as does \cite{pelsser2016difference}---where regress-now methods are those that directly estimate the valuation function, and regress-later those that first estimate the terminal payoff of the contingent claim and based on that estimation they calculate the valuation function.
 The distinction and relationship between regress-now and regress-later models are important to understand our method.
 Regress-later models produce---ceteris paribus---better approximation functions, but introduce a few difficulties, among them the need to solve a much larger regression problem and the need to evaluate the conditional expectation of the approximation function.
 At the core of our paper is the demonstration of how---for polynomials and neural networks as bases---one can overcome the problem of higher dimensionality using linear dimensionality reduction, and one can calculate conditional expectations in closed form.
 These two factors compensate the difficulties introduced by the regress-later approach, and allow to achieve better results than a comparable regress-now approach would.

 In the area of polynomial regress-now LSMC, \cite{broadie2015risk} show that such regression-based methods can---asymptotically---improve the convergence rate of nested Monte Carlo methods.
 They provide quality comparisons against nested Monte Carlo, and a delta-gamma approach but not against regress-later methods, whereas we do.